zapata-engineering/orquestra-sdk/docs/guides/mlflow.rst

 Uploading Artifacts
 -------------------

-Artifacts must be written to a file before being uploaded to MLFlow.
+Artifacts must be written to a file before being uploaded to MLflow.
 Rather than manually configuring an appropriate temporary directory for creating these files, we provide the ``get_temp_artifacts_dir()`` utility.
 This function can be used in any runtime and will return an appropriate directory.

 .. literalinclude:: ../examples/tests/test_mlflow_utilities.py
     :start-after: def artifacts_dir_snippet():